Yen bears calling the shots, USD/JPY takes aims at 100

 It was within striking distance of a four-year high of 99.95 set on April 11 and the psychological 100 level, where option barriers are said to be lined up.
 A break there could trigger stop-loss buying and target 100.20/30, traders said.

-Data last Friday showed currency speculators raised their bets against the yen in the week ended April 16, while lifting positions in favour of the U.S. dollar.
+Data last Friday showed currency speculators raised their bets against the yen in the week ended April 16, while lifting positions in favor of the U.S. dollar.

 Finance Minister Taro Aso said Japan's radical economic policies have led to a cheaper yen but only as a by-product of stimulus steps to pull the country out of deflation.